-Our admissions policy, as a Voluntary Controlled School, is determined by Buckinghamshire County Council.
+Our admissions policy as a Local Authority Maintained School, is determined by Buckinghamshire Council.
 The County policy can be viewed on their website.
 To apply for a place at St Michael's C.E School you need to contact the Local Authority in which you live.
 We appreciate parents informing us too if they are interested in applying for a place in any year group.
 If you live in Buckinghamshire you can apply on line by going to www.buckscc.gov.uk where you will find step by step guidance.
 If you wish to apply for a place after the normal transfer time then you need to complete an 'in year' admission form from your own Local Authority.
-If you live in Buckinghamshire this can be downloaded from the Buckinghamshire County Council website www.buckscc.gov.uk.
+If you live in Buckinghamshire this can be downloaded from the Buckinghamshire Council website www.buckscc.gov.uk.

-Please us the links below for Bucks County Council Admissions-
+Please us the links below for Bucks Council Admissions-

 For the admissions process, appeals and access to the Contact Us Form